NIVANorge/Mobius/README.md

 The following models are already implemented using the Mobius framework (see the model-specific folders and associated readmes [here](https://github.com/NIVANorge/Mobius/tree/master/Applications) for details):

  * "Simply" models (SimplyP, SimplyQ, SimplyC)
- * "INCA" models (INCA-N, INCA-C, INCA-Sed, INCA-Microplastics, PERSiST)
+ * "INCA" models (INCA-N, INCA-C, INCA-P, INCA-Sed, INCA-Microplastics, PERSiST)
  * HBV

 Simply models have been ported from [here](https://github.com/LeahJB/SimplyP); the implementations of PERSiST, INCA-N and INCA-N-Classic were translated from https://github.com/biogeochemistry/INCA